Tyly04/heatsig-mobile/README.md

  I hope it's self explanatory, but in essence, you'll get 3 windows.
 The first one says "E" and "F".
 Those are your E and F keys.
 You'll use them to interact with the game.
 The next window has a blank button.
 This is your space key.
 You'll be using this a lot, because it stops time.
 The last keys say directions.
 These move you in a certain direction.
 Because I couldn't figure out how to make autohotkey detect if I was holding down a key, you'll need to tap once to start moving in a direction, and tap again to stop.

  ## Planned features
- - Fix the broken movement system, replace it with a nicer design based around using clicks to move and attack.
- - Add slow motion and fast motion to the keys.
- - Add throwing
- - Add braking to your ship (that's right, for now you have to manually guide it).
+ - Scrap all of this, replace it with something even more convoluted, but easier to control.